Nominating Process & Timeline

 The board member nomination process is “open.”
 What does that mean?

 An open process means that any voting member can submit their name for consideration or nominate a colleague.
 The nominating process is designed to be transparent and inclusive.
 Nominations are vetted by a Board of Directors Nominating Committee made up of members recruited through an open call to the membership each year.

 Who makes the decision on the slate of candidates presented to the membership for approval?

-The Nominating Committee is a subcommittee of the Governance Committee.
-The Governance Committee brings the Nominating Committee’s recommendations to the Board of Directors for approval to present them to the membership.
+The Board of Directors Nominating Committee is a subcommittee of the Board of Directors Governance Committee.
+The Board of Directors Governance Committee brings the Board of Directors Nominating Committee’s recommendations to the Board of Directors for approval to present them to the membership.
 The membership votes on the candidates as part of our Annual Meeting of Membership.
 Candidates receiving a plurality of votes cast are elected to the board.